saintsjd/saintsjd.github.io/_posts/2013-12-16-hackers-notes-on-job-searches.md

 Clear READMEs can quickly show off an innovative solution to a complex problem.
 They also make a great spec for when you do start coding.

-Here is an example of a couple of my README Driven Development projects:
+Here are examples of a couple of my README Driven Development projects:

 * [Gum](https://github.com/saintsjd/gum)
 * [Magic Model](https://github.com/saintsjd/magic_model)